aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

   ### Jest setup and configuration

-Once Jest installed, we need to declare it in our Typescript configuration file. in `tsconfig.spec.json`, replace "jasmine" by :
+Once Jest installed, we need to declare it in our Typescript configuration file.
+In `tsconfig.spec.json` file, replace "jasmine" by:
 ```
 "types": [
       "jest",